- Purpose of the Fund

 Purpose of the Fund

 The West Virginia University Libraries are committed to providing open access to research for anyone anywhere.
-The Open Access Author Fund (OAAF) is intended as an aid to open access to scholarly content published by WVU authors.
+The Open Access Author Fund (OAAF) was intended as an aid to open access to scholarly content published by WVU authors.

-- Be listed in the Directory of Open Access Journals (unless the journal is too new for DOAJ eligibility) OR
+- the Directory of Open Access Journals

-- Have publicly available a standard article fee schedule
+Verify that the journal has a publicly available a standard article fee schedule

-Hybrid, a mix of open and paid articles, or delayed open-access journals are not eligible.
 You may consult Cabell’s Directory of Publishing Opportunities to find the extent of your journal’s open access.
 Cabell’s only covers these subject areas: business (accounting, marketing, economics & finance, management), education, psychology, nursing, health administration, and computer science & business information systems.
 If unsure about a journal meeting these criteria, contact the WVU Libraries prior to submitting an article for publication.

 Open Access Author Fund Committee